Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 - Can avoid moving data around.
 - Exploit advantages of query optimization procedure of DBMS.

 In this tutorial, we will introduce [MindsDB](https://mindsdb.com/), an open-source AI layer for existing databases that allows users to effortlessly develop, train and deploy state-of-the-art machine learning models using SQL queries.
+There are many other platforms or extensions that are related to doing machine learning in database.
+One popular approach is to use [MADlib](https://madlib.apache.org/).
+We also thoroughly researched on it but we found that there are five apparent advantages of using **MindsDB** over **MADlib**:

+1. MADlib only supports Postgresql with certain versions: for example, Postgresql 14.5 and the latest version of 15.0 is not supported by MADlib.
+Therefore, it is not compatible with the latest release and can not exploit the advantages of those new SQL features.
+(In addition, changing versions is a great pain for most programmers)
+2. MADlib is harder to install and use in general.
+The installation has many prerequisites (i.e. installation of other packages are also required).
+However, for MindsDB, there is no need of installation at all!
+It is an online platform.
+3. In MindsDB, it is easy to visualize the underlying training process and models, whereas in MADlib, it is not easy to achieve.
-Another popular in-database ML library is [Apache MADlib](https://madlib.apache.org/index.html).
-Compared to MindsDB, MADlib has been around longer but only runs on PostgreSQL and Greenplum Database.
+4. Compared to MindsDB, MADlib has been around longer but only runs on PostgreSQL and Greenplum Database.
 MADlib employs its built-in functions to support in-db ML.
 MindsDB, by contrast, is more like an intelligence layer on top of the database.
 It is a cloud platform that can connect to any database and support a variety of ML frameworks.
+5. MindsDB is new compared to MADlib, why don't we stick with new technology if the older one is not better!

 ### The Problem and Solution